SarvarKh/ofn-wiki/Releasing.md

 After you deployed, let the instance managers know so that they can run some basic tests.
 Include a link to the release notes page so that they can easily see what has changed.
 Post on #instance-managers slack channel:

 ```
-@channel The new release has been deployed to all instances.
+@channel The new release has been deployed to all instances managed by the global team.
 It's time for your after-deploy checks.
 You can see what was in the release here:
 https://github.com/openfoodfoundation/openfoodnetwork/releases/latest

 ```